remisultan/isolation-forest-examples/README.md

   ```

 - `CreditCardFraudExample.class`
-To retry make sur the credit card dataset is rebuilt by merging all the parts from 1 to 4
+To retry make sure the credit card dataset is rebuilt by merging all the parts from 1 to 4
 ```
   // threshold = 0.50999999999999996
   // =========================================